When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 No, AVG VPN isn’t free, but it has a 60-day free trial on its website.
 If you're using the Android app, there's a 7-day free VPN trial, while the iOS app provides a generous 14-day trial.

-Its yearly plans on the website also come with a 30-day money-back guarantee.
-Also, there are no restrictions when you use AVG VPN for free.
-Its lengthy 60-day free trial earns it a spot on our list of the best free trial VPNs
+Its desktop plans on the website also come with a 30-day money-back guarantee.
+Moreover, there are no restrictions when you use AVG VPN for free.
+That's why its lengthy 60-day free trial earns a spot on our list of the best free trial VPNs.

 Final Thoughts – Is AVG VPN Good?

 Yes, AVG Secure VPN is good for light VPN users.
-It boasts above-average speed performance, an easy-to-use interface, and is easy to set up.
+It boasts average speed performance, has an easy-to-use interface, and is easy to set up.

 On the security and privacy end of things, we found that it had a decent blend of features and had no data leaks.
 It also performed relatively well when unblocking streaming services, casual gaming, and torrenting.